bloublou2014/Symfony3-custom-coding-standard/README.md

         }
 ```

-2. Add the coding standard as a dependency of your project
+b.
+Add the coding standard as a dependency of your project

 ```json
  "require-dev": {